kkkky123/ROCK/README.md

 ### ROCK Service Architecture
 The service layer implements a distributed architecture with three core node roles:
+- **ROCK SDK**: Environment development toolkit that provides development tools to assist developers in building, registering, deploying, and accessing Environments.
+- **ROCK CLI**: Command-line interface tool that helps users manage and operate Environments and Services.

-- **Admin**: The scheduling node responsible for deploying Environments as Sandboxes and managing Sandbox resource scheduling and allocation
+- **ROCK Admin**: The scheduling node responsible for deploying Environments as Sandboxes and managing Sandbox resource scheduling and allocation
-- **Worker**: The working node that allocates machine physical resources to Sandboxes and executes the specific Sandbox runtime
+- **ROCK Worker**: The working node that allocates machine physical resources to Sandboxes and executes the specific Sandbox runtime
-- **Rocklet**: A lightweight proxy service component that handles SDK-to-Sandbox Action communication and supports external internet service access
+- **ROCK Rocklet**: A lightweight proxy service component that handles SDK-to-Sandbox Action communication and supports external internet service access
+- **ROCK Envhub**: Environment repository that provides registration and storage for Environment data.

 ### Core Technologies
 - **Distributed Architecture**: Multi-node design with Admin, Worker, and Rocklet components for scalability